Rumble (company): Users and content

 According to a May 2022 Pew Research Center study, 20% of American adults have heard of Rumble, while 2% regularly got their news from Rumble.
 Of regular users, 76% identified as Republicans or were Republican-leaning, while 22% identified as Democrats or were Democratic-leaning.
 Around 90% of Rumble users believed news hosted on the site was mostly accurate.
 Most of Rumble's 200 most prominent accounts at that time were run by individuals, 22% of whom had been banned from other social media platforms.
 55% of these prominent accounts also had accounts on other websites such as YouTube.
 A June 2022 review of posts by Pew Research from Rumble's 200 most prominent accounts found that 49% had posted about guns or gun rights, 48% had posted about abortion, 44% had posted about LGBTQ topics (specifically the LGBTQ grooming conspiracy theory), 42% had posted about the January 6 Capitol attack, and 26% had posted about extreme vaccine skepticism.

 Following the 2022 Russian invasion of Ukraine, Rumble did not follow other social media platforms in banning Russian state media from their site.
 In November 2022, Rumble was blocked in France, after their refusal to comply with the country's demand for the removal of Russian state media accounts.
-In May 2024, Rumble was blocked in Russia for not complying with the Russian government's demand to remove content.

 In early 2023, Rumble began hosting live broadcasts for sports leagues owned by Thrill One Sports & Entertainment such as Nitrocross, Street League Skateboarding, and Power Slap.

 Rumble removed access to its platform in Brazil in 2023 due to legal orders from the country to suspend the accounts of some content creators.
 It went back online in Brazil in early 2025, citing the country's move to "rescind their censorship order on Rumble."
 On February 19, 2025, Rumble joined a lawsuit against Brazil's Supreme Federal Court justice Alexandre de Moraes for a claim of illegally censoring right-wing media on social media.
-On February 21, 2025, Moraes ordered the suspension of Rumble for intentionally refusing to comply with court orders, including refusing to remove the account of Brazilian fugitive Allan dos Santos.
+On February 21, 2025, Moraes ordered the suspension of Rumble for intentionally refusing to comply with court orders, including refusal to remove the account of Brazilian fugitive Allan dos Santos.